On this page

 Applications that do not meet documentation requirements

-If the cemetery trust is satisfied with the application, they must grant the cremation authorisation.
-Approval of a cremation authorisation should be confirmed in writing.
+If the cemetery trust is satisfied with the application, they must grant the cremation approval.
+The cemetery trust should confirm authorisation for cremation in writing.

-It is an offence to cremate or assist in the cremation of bodily remains without a cremation authorisation.
-This offence is punishable by a maximum penalty of 600 penalty units or five years imprisonment or both.
+It is an offence to cremate or assist in the cremation of bodily remains without a cremation approval.
+This offence is punishable by a maximum penalty of 600 penalty units or 5 years imprisonment or both.

 Transporting remains for cremation

 The remains transported into a public cemetery for cremation must be suitably enclosed in a coffin, container or receptacle that complies with requirements under r.
-26 of the Cemeteries and Crematoria Regulations.
+41 of the Cemeteries and Crematoria Regulations.
+The coffin, container or receptacle must be clearly labelled in accordance with r.
+42 of the Cemeteries and Crematoria Regulations.

 The cemetery trust may inspect a coffin and its contents to ensure that neither will impede the cremation process or cause damage to the cremator.